MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-deployment-worksheet.md

 ---
-title: Deployment Worksheet for Azure Stack Hub integrated systems | Microsoft Docs
+title: Deployment Worksheet for Azure Stack Hub integrated systems
 description: Learn how to install and use the deployment worksheet tool to deploy Azure Stack Hub.
 author: wamota